psolimine/psolimine/content/courses/datascience/index.md

         <li>The instructor did a really good job of balancing the HUGE variation in students' past experience. </li>
         <li>Dr. Phil is a great instructor always go through everything in detail.
 The assigned homework was manageable and relevant to class material.
 TA Josh is also very helpful, he explained all the problems I had clearly during his office hour.
 Thank you both!</li>
         <li>I learned a lot about Python packages such as Numpy, Pandas and matplotlib.
 These are very useful tools.
 The final project give me a chance to apply these knowledge.</li>
+        <li>Very nice professor and well-organized class.
+This is one of the best econ classes I have taken in UBC</li>
       </ul>
     </ul>
     <summary><b>View student feedback</b></summary>